l1siki-dev/okinawa_gametheory/docs/02_Solution/01_Solution.md

 Now, I must ask you to do the hardest thing of all:
 **Do not hunt for villains.**

 ## Do not hunt for villains.
-There are no villains, just true believers who believed bad data.
+There are no villains, just true believers.

 As I explained, the politicians and bureaucrats are doing what is best for *them*.
 They are not evil.
 They are rational.